back280/IO-SoSe-2015-flip-board/README.md

 ![](images/2015_09_28_BIlder_Github_1920x108022.png)

 At the beginning I wanted to create a single case just like the paper dummy shows above.
-Later on I came to the conclusion that attaching the stepper motor externally is much easier.
+Later on I draw the conclusion that it is much easier to attach the stepper motor externally.

 #### Final impressions and flip board video